Calculate metrics for sites and species relative to bioregions and chorotypes

 Details

-n_sb: Number of sites belonging to bioregion b in which species s is present.
+n_sb: Number of sites in bioregion b where species s is present

 n_s: Total number of sites in which species s is present.

-n_b: Total number of sites belonging to bioregion b.
+n_b: Total number of sites in bioregion b.

 w_sb: Sum of abundances of species s in sites of bioregion b.